Seattle Monolith: Funding

-The overall cost for constructing the Monolith was approx. $250.
-The majority of the money for the Monolith was raised at the "Apes Of Wrath" Mexican Wrestling Party at Rocket Science Studios on Seattle's Westlake Ave.
+The overall cost for constructing the Monolith was approximately $250.
+The majority of the money for the Monolith was raised at the "Apes Of Wrath" Mexican Wrestling Party at Rocket Science Studios on Seattle's Westlake Avenue.
 Additional money was raised through the sale of "I Support the Monolith" T-shirts, an unsanctioned sidewalk bake sale on Broadway, a private screening of 2001: A Space Odyssey and a benefit concert held at The Speakeasy Café in Belltown.

 "Some People"

 Initially, the artists creating the Monolith had the idea that the public would never know where the Monolith came from or who constructed it.
 That changed after the Monolith was removed from the park and found on Duck Island.
 Artist Caleb Schaber came forward as a spokesperson for Monolith announcing a group of artists named "Some People" were responsible for the art.
 Schaber later had a duplicate of the Monolith made for himself and in April, 2001, ran for Mayor of Seattle.

 No other information was known about "Some People" until two years later when the Seattle Times ran an article about the Monolith's journey around the city.
 Chris Lodwig finally admitted to reporter Tyrone Beason that he, Titus Grupp and Eric Leuschner had the initial idea for the project and that about 50 other people were involved.